amit-barman/covid19livetracker/README.md

 # what is covid19livetracker ?

-covid-19 live tracker is a simple and easy to use web application built on PHP and MySQL.
-Using this web app we can track live cases of covid-19 all around the world.
-It uses [covid19api](https://api.covid19api.com/) to extract and display all the data.
+covid-19 live tracker is a web application, coded in PHP and integrated with MySQL, It empowers users to stay updated on the latest cases of covid-19 and offers a channel for patient communication. it uses [covid19api](https://api.covid19api.com/) to extract and display all the data.

 ## features